matthewleichter/pulsegrow-analytics-rebuild/README.md

 ## ✅ Status

 This project is production-ready and runs end-to-end with real or synthetic data.
 No placeholders.
 Ready for deployment and showcase.
+Created in Leprechaun OS, the world's only LLM based operating system.